tonytvo/blog-generator/content/blog/tools-of-titans/index.md

 # Wealthy

-## pricing and silicone valley
+## pricing and the silicon valley
 - should not undervalue your product and not charge enough.
 By not charging enough for a product, you're only undercutting yourself.
 You're left with not enough money actually to market the product.
 - Know the value of what you are selling.
 Don't get greedy and aim for volume.

 ## say yes
-- when you're earlier in your career, the best strategy is to say 'yes' to everything, every little gig.
+- when you're earlier in your career, the best strategy is to say 'yes' to every little gig.
 You never know what the lottery tickets are.
 - If you don't instinctively think, "HELL, YES, I WILL DO THAT," then say 'no.'
-- Once you've found your rhythm and have made progress, it's time to stop filling all of your time with menial and mediocre tasks.
+- Once you've found your rhythm and made progress, it's time to stop filling your time with menial and mediocre tasks.

 ## busy
-- being busy means a lack of priorities, so commit to things worth it and reject the rest.
+- being busy means lacking priorities, so commit to things worth it and reject the rest.
 - "Being busy is most often used as a guide for avoiding the few critically important but uncomfortable actions."
-- One way to deal with procrastination and business is to identify just ONE must-do task per day.
+- One way to deal with procrastination and business is to identify just ONE must-do daily task.

 ## don't be a dog
-- what if mindset, anything you do, anything you change, consider the possible results of that in one day, one week, one month, or one year.
+- what if mindset, anything you do, anything you change, consider the possible results of that in one day, one week, one month, or one year?
 Always be thinking ahead and have a plan for success.

 ## Investing
 - obsession with not losing money.
 Before entering any business opportunity or investment, ask yourself what the downside is and how you can be protected against it.